1. CV Examples

 How to write a graphic designer CV

-These are some general rules to keep in mind when writing your CV.
+Regardless of the work environment you’re setting your sights on, these are some general rules to keep in mind when writing your CV:

-• Make sure you tailor your CV to the employer you are applying to; this includes the style and tone.
-Consider how you would speak to them face to face.
-It will make the CV more relatable.
+• Tailor your CV to the employer you are applying to; this includes the style and tone.
+Consider how you would speak to them face-to-face in a work environment, then use stylistically appropriate action verbs to keep the tone right.

 Expert tip